 Tea and Marzipan inside the elegant Maiasmokk Café

-Although the café has an elegant feel, it is still very comfortable and casual.
+Although the café had an elegant feel, it was more comfortable and casual.
 Maiasmokk is a counter service eatery with a glass case displaying the daily cakes and pastries.

 Kalev Café and Confectioneries

 Within the same building of Maiasmokk Café, there is another enterance to their full service café and marzipan shoppe- Kalev.
 Inside you will find a marzipan museum with hand painted confections that are too beautiful to eat.
 Upstairs there is a charming café with a full restaurant and bar menu.
 It is worth the visit even to sit down for a drink and unwind.